lisajordan/epa-echo-atf/README.md

 # epa-echo-atf
-Environmental Compliance Records for Firearms Manufacturers Steps to reproduce
+Environmental Compliance Records for Firearms Manufacturers:
+Steps to reproduce

 1) Use firearms manufacturing aggregate dataset, and calculate manufacturing totals for 2000-2019